Sher Shah Suri Mosque: History

+The construction of the mosque began in 1540 under the reign of Sher Shah Suri and it was completed in 1545.

 Architecture

 Built in Afghan architectural style, it is one of the many historic mosques in India and a landmark in Patna.
 There is a tomb inside the complex of the mosque which is covered by an octagonal stone slab.
 But the star attraction of the Sher Shah Suri Masjid is its central dome which lies in the middle of the roof and is surrounded by Four small domes.
 The unique part of this design is that if you view from any angle there appears to be only three domes.